sparkfun/SparkFun_DataLogger/docs/hardware_overview.md

   </table>
 </div>

 Like other ESP32 development boards, these buttons are populated so that users can place the ESP32 module in bootloader mode.
-For users that need to place the board in booltoader mode when powered, you will need to:
+For users that need to place the board in bootloader mode when powered, you will need to:

 * Press the BOOT button.
 * While holding on the BOOT button, press the RESET button momentarily.
 * Finally, release the BOOT button.

 Most of the time, users will simply have the board executing the firmware that is loaded on the ESP32 module and updating through the configuration menu either through the microSD card or OTA.

+!!! danger

+    Please think very carefully before uploading any Arduino sketches to your DataLogger IoT.

+    **You will overwrite the DataLogger IoT firmware, leaving it unable to update or restore itself.**

+    The DataLogger IoT – 9DoF comes pre-programmed with amazing firmware which can do _so_ much.
+It is designed to be able to update itself and restore itself if necessary.
+But it can not do that if you overwrite the firmware with any Arduino sketch.
+It is just like erasing the restore partition on your computer hard drive.
+Do not do it - unless you _really_ know what you are doing.

+    Really.
+We mean it.